 What is an eSIM?

 An eSIM is an abbreviated version of “embedded” SIM.
 The eSIMs presence in the new Apple Watch means that there is no removable standard physical SIM chip in the product.
 Instead of removing and inserting a physical SIM, the idea with the eSIM is that the phone (in this case watch) receives updates ‘over the air’ that changes the characteristics of the eSIM.
 The SIM profile you need to access your Apple Watch over a wireless cellular network is downloaded ‘over the air’ to your handset.
 (This process is known as provisioning the device in the industry.)
-As with normal normal SIMs, eSIMs allow users to pick a phone company and plan directly from their device.
+As with normal SIMs, eSIMs allow users to pick a phone company and plan directly from their device.

 The eSIM has a number of advantages over conventional SIMs, which we explore below.
 Let’s see how these ideas tie together.

-The Apple Watch and The eSIM
+The Apple Watch and the eSIM

 Here are the specifics of what we now know about the eSIM in the Apple Watch:

-It will be an eSIM : There has been speculation of the arrival of the eSIM in a new Apple product for some time now.
-In other articles, we have considered the major alternatives to the eSIM which could have been used in the Apple Watch.
+There had been speculation of the arrival of the eSIM in a new Apple product for some time prior to the release of the Apple Watch Series 3.
+In other articles, we considered the major alternatives to the eSIM which could have been used in the Apple Watch.
 They included the Apple SIM and other soft/programmable SIMs.
-It is now understood that the watch will feature a pure ‘eSIM’.
-That means there will be no physical SIM in the watch and the user will pick an operator and plan from settings.
+We now know that the watch features a pure ‘eSIM’.
+That means there is no physical SIM in the watch and the user picks an operator and plan from settings.

-There will be a ‘non eSIM’ version of the Apple Watch 3 : Apple will also release a version of their watch which does not have an eSIM enabled direct internet connection.
+Apple also offer a version of their watch which does not have an eSIM enabled direct internet connection.

-Whatever eSIM technology enables technically, Apple have put some ‘business rules’ for their new watch.
-Business rules are things Apple insist on, irrespective of the technical possibilities that exist in this eSIM enabled device.
-One of those rules is that the eSIM enabled Apple watch must be paired with an iPhone from time to time.
-The watch can be used on its own but the user must purchase and connect an iPhone to it, here and there.
-Note, the Apple Watch works only with iPhones.
+Whatever eSIM technology enables technically, Apple have put some ‘business rules’ for their watches.
+Business rules are things Apple insist on, irrespective of the technical possibilities that exist in these eSIM enabled devices.
+One of those rules is that the eSIM enabled Apple watches must be paired with an iPhone from time to time.
+The watches can be used on their own but the user must purchase and connect an iPhone to them, here and there.
+Note, the Apple Watches work only with iPhones.
 You cannot manage it with your iPad or any other Apple product at this time.

-Again, the eSIM’s technical facilities allow you to sign up to a plan for your Apple Watch, from any telco you want to.
+Again, the eSIM’s technical facilities allow you to sign up to a plan for your Apple Watch, from either Telstra, Optus or Vodafone.
 The business rules for this roll out say that the user must take a SIM from the same phone company they got their iPhone plan at.
 That does both undermine the benefits of having an independent device and provide an improved user experience with a single phone number being used in both products.

 The eSIM isn’t an entirely new idea, either to Apple or the broader industry.
 The concept has already undergone considerable research (see below).
 It has been in use since March 2016 in the 9.7-inch iPad Pro, Wi-Fi + Cellular model.
 That particular roll out was not a storming commercial success.
 Others, too, including Samsung, have prototyped eSIM technology in watches before – as we cover below.